Kotlin/dataframe/docs/StardustDocs/topics/gettingStarted.md

     // Sort your data alphabetically by title df = df.sortBy("title")

-    // Filter your data so that only comedy films remain and print df = df.filter { "genres"<String>().contains("Comedy") }
+    // Filter your data so that only comedy films remain, and print df = df.filter { "genres"<String>().contains("Comedy") }
     df.print()
 ```